 Sexuality is about enjoying sexual pleasure with a lover.
 We experience sensual, emotional and erotic pleasure.
+A sex education should include a description of sexual techniques that may be used to pleasure men and women.
+These should differentiate between those techniques which assist with orgasm and those which provide sensual pleasure.
+We orgasm with a frequency dictated by our responsiveness.
 People of both sexes regardless of orientation have different sexual appetites.
 Ideally there’s a match of intellect, curiosity, imagination, sense of humour and concern for hygiene.

-Some people enjoy a variety of sexual activities both alone and with a lover while others limit themselves to intercourse.
+Some people limit themselves to intercourse.
+Others enjoy masturbation alone and a variety of sex play with a lover.
+Some people consider these non-reproductive aspects of our sexuality to be more important than others.
+Attitudes in society (driven primarily by women’s dislike of eroticism) can cause others to feel ashamed of their sexual curiosity.
+The only prerequisite for anyone to enjoy sexual pleasure is having an amenable partner.
 Some seek out a variety of lovers while others prefer to be loyal to one person.
-Many people (especially women) prefer to have sex only within long-term loving relationships.
-Others (primarily men) find that being attracted to others or sharing their partner with others, keeps their sexual life interesting over decades together.
+Many people (especially women) limit their activities to long-term loving relationships.
+Other couples find that being attracted to others or sharing their partner with others, keeps their sex life alive over decades together.

 Marriage and romance are associated with love rather than sex.
 Yet when a man marries, he assumes that his wife will offer him regular sex.
 Women can feel pressured especially if a man has specific sexual needs or a high drive.
 At the beginning of a romance, a woman can enjoy the novelty of feeling sexually desired.
 She may delight in the ease with which a male lover (especially a younger man) can be aroused.
 She has the emotional reward of providing a man’s sexual release from thrusting until ejaculation.